goauthentik/authentik/website/integrations/services/oracle-cloud/index.md

 Description: Whatever you like.
 Type: SAML 2.0 Compliant Identity Provider
 Upload the FederationMetadata.xml document from your Active Directory Federation Services server: Upload or drop the Metadata file downloaded from the authentik provider's Overview page.
-Authentication Context Class References: Don't select any, as Authentik provides different references that are not listed here.
+Authentication Context Class References: Don't select any, as authentik provides different references that are not listed here.
 If they do not match, the user gets an XML error showing both.

 Click Continue